Homotopy Coherent Mapping Class Group Actions and Excision for Hochschild Complexes of Modular Categories: Construction of the modular functor

 \begin{definition} For any anomaly-free modular category $\cat{C}$, we define the functor as the homotopy left Kan extension of the functor $\mfcm : \CMhat \to \Ch$ from Proposition~\ref{propnatgdc} along the functor $\Pi : \CMhat \to \cat{C}\text{-}\Surf$ from \eqref{eqnprojectionfunctor}. \end{definition}

-\begin{remark} In \cite[Section~3.3]{jfcs} a Kan extension along an unmarking functor $U:\mSurf\to\Surf$ from a category $\mSurf$ of marked surfaces to the category of surfaces is used for the construction of a so-called \emph{pinned block functor}.
-The use of the Kan extension in Definition~\ref{defdmfconstruc} seems similar, but we should emphasize that it is really different.
-The category $\mSurf$ in \cite{jfcs} is not equivalent to $\CMhat$ (because $\mSurf$ actually has no non-trivial automorphisms), and the unmarking functor $U$ in \cite{jfcs} is not a projection functor like $\Pi$, but rather a translation of moves to mapping classes. \end{remark}
+\begin{remark} In \cite[Section~3.3]{jfcs} a right Kan extension along an unmarking functor $U:\mSurf\to\Surf$ from a category $\mSurf$ of marked surfaces to the category of surfaces is used for the construction of a so-called \emph{pinned block functor}.
+The use of the Kan extension in Definition~\ref{defdmfconstruc} seems similar, but the resemblance is on a purely formal level.
+The category $\mSurf$ in \cite{jfcs} is not equivalent to $\CMhat$ (because $\mSurf$ actually has no non-trivial automorphisms), and the unmarking functor $U$ in \cite{jfcs} is not a projection functor like $\Pi$.
+It serves the entirely different purpose to translate moves to mapping classes. \end{remark}

 The notation $\mfc(\Sigma,\underline{X})$ suggests a relation to the complexes $\mfcm(\Sigma,\underline{X},\Lambda)$ from Theorem~\ref{thmfunctormhat} that additionally depended on a colored marking on $\Sigma$.
 This notation is justified by the next result: